elhmn/ckp/README.md

 ```
 $ ckp save
-usage: ckp save [script] [remote | url]
+usage: ckp save [-flags] script

 Saves your scripts locally.

-Positional arguments:
-	{scripts, remote, url}
-	[scripts]	Is the string of the script you want to save locally
-	[remote]	Is an alias to the remote server you want send your scripts
-	[url]		Is the http url of the remote server you want your file to be stored

-	Note: it only works with git or bitbucket bare repositories remotes and with shell scripts only at the moment
+Example : ckp save -alias=sayHi -comment="script that says hi" "echo Hi"

 Flags:

-	-file		Specify the file you want your scripts to be copied from
+	-file		(not yet implemented) Specify the file you want your scripts to be copied from
+	-alias		Add an alias to your script
+			The alias will be used by sync to alias your script in your .rc files
+	-comment	Add a comment to your script
 ```

 ## License